cplab/sapicore/README.md

 * Spiking neurons (LIF and IZ).
 * Analog neurons and oscillators.
 * Static and STDP synapses.
-* A Network module for combining these components.
-* Pipelines and a default end-to-end simulator.
+* Network construction and simulation tools.
+* Configurable pipelines.
+* Visualization tools.

 To simulate a network from a YAML configuration, simply run: